 In developing countries, and in regions with poor hygiene standards, the incidence of infection with this virus is high and the illness is usually contracted in early childhood.
 HAV has also been found in

 samples taken to study ocean water quality.Hepatitis A infection causes no clinical signs and symptoms in over 90% of infected children and since the infection confers lifelong immunity, the disease is of no special significance to the indigenous population.
 In Europe, the United States and other industrialized countries, on the other hand, the infection is contracted primarily by susceptible young adults, most of whom are infected with the virus during trips to countries with a high incidence of the disease.
+Hepatitis A does not have a chronic stage, is not progressive, and does not cause permanent liver damage.
+Following infection, the immune system makes antibodies against HAV that confer immunity against future infection.
+The disease can be prevented by vaccination, and hepatitis A vaccine has been proven effective in controlling outbreaks worldwide.

 Signs and symptoms

 Early symptoms of hepatitis A infection can be mistaken for influenza, but some sufferers, especially children, exhibit no symptoms at all.
 Symptoms typically appear 2 to 6 weeks, (theincubation period), after the initial infection.]
+Symptoms can return over the following 6–9 months and include:

 Cause